ganesh3367/Shop-File/README.md

 Responsive Design: Fully responsive layout compatible with desktops, tablets, and mobile devices.
 Category-Based Navigation: Separate sections for Seating, Tables, and Lighting.

-And We also added more items in load more session so explore the items
+And We also added more items in load more session